 My family had one of those clotheslines with the metal “T” frames spaced about 20 feet apart with braided rope.
 We couldn’t use metal clothesline wires back then because it would leave rust on the clothes.
 This can be a great family experience doing laundry outside, I promise.
 I’ve updated this post because I really want to get the word out about being prepared to wash your clothes by hand, it’s that simple.

-As I think back we had very little clothes and that makes me now realize why.
-I am sure it was the cost, but I’m also thinking we wore our clothes more than one day.
-I can’t imagine that today, but I am just thinking that was the case years ago.
-I did grow up with a washer and dryer by the time I was eleven.
+As I think back, we had very few clothes and that makes me realize it was the cost, but I’m also thinking we wore our clothes more than one day each week.
+We can’t imagine that today, but I am just thinking that was the case years ago.
+I did grow up with a washer and dryer after the time I was about eleven.
 Wow, I’m starting to feel really old right now.
 LOL!

 How To Wash Clothes

 By now you probably know I want to be prepared for the unexpected.
 This means I need to know how to do my laundry if the power goes out and know that I CAN do it.
-I am happy to report that I found one new option, and I really enjoyed just filling these 17-gallon high-grade steel Behrens multi-purpose steel utility tubs made right here in the USA with a hose!
+I am happy to report that I found one new option, and I really enjoyed just filling with a hose these 17-gallon high-grade steel Behrens multi-purpose steel utility tubs made right here in the USA!
 I used my lead-free hose, just giving you the heads up here.
 They are rust free and odor-free.
 Lead-Free Hose

 Now you might be thinking why don’t you just use the bathtub to do your laundry?
 Well, if we had water lines or sewer lines severed I don’t want to waste any water.
 If I use two wash tubs or buckets, I can use my detergent and use one for washing clothes and the one for rinsing my clothes.
-If I use one about 1/4 teaspoon of my homemade laundry detergent, that will be perfect!
-My laundry detergent makes very little bubbles because it has zero fillers.
+If I use about 1/4 teaspoon of my homemade laundry detergent, that will be perfect!
+My laundry detergent makes very few bubbles because it has zero fillers.